 Both Simon Hall and Keith Hackett have an aim and that’s to help everyone, this doesn’t just include the Elite referee, this wholeheartedly includes grassroots across the globe, and those needing advice and guidance when refereeing.

 The Referee software platform with its tracking and analysis fits for every sport official and gives in-depth detail to every official, player and coach to share online via live or recorded streams with the experts.

 Former Head of the Professional Game Match Officials Ltd (PGMOL), published author of 5 You are the Ref Books, Voted in the top 100 FIFA referees of all time.
 Former English Premier League Referee.

 Keith worked as a referees’ assessor before, on 1 March 2004.
 He was appointed general manager of the Professional Game Match Officials Board, replacing Philip Don.

 Keith has also worked to promote knowledge of refereeing via several publications.
 He published his own book, Hackett’s Law; a Referee’s Notebook! in 1986.
 And he continued to provide the answers for cult classic cartoon quiz You Are The Ref, drawn by sports artist Paul Trevillion, which he has done since the 1970s – originally for Shoot magazine, and then for The Observer newspaper.
 He co-authored a book with Trevillion celebrating 50 years of the strip in December 2006.
 And from August 2008, The Observer’s collection of You Are The Ref strips appeared online at guardian.co.uk.

-In early 2007, Keith also produced a DVD-ROM with Trevillion called Referee Academy, for use in the training of match officials, with sanction from the FA, the Football League and the Premier League.
+In early 2007, Keith produced a DVD-ROM with Trevillion called Referee Academy, for use in the training of match officials, with support from the FA, the Football League and the Premier League.